ONLINE BANKING

 [the outcome]

-75% of participants found the navigation consistent and familiar across both platforms, the core problem the project set out to solve.
-Task completion was four times faster on the proposed design compared to existing non-customisable banking platforms.
+After iteration, 75% of participants found the navigation consistent and familiar across both platforms, the core problem the project set out to solve.
+Task completion was four times faster on the proposed desktop design compared to existing banking platforms.

 More than the numbers, what stayed with me was how participants described the experience.
 Easy to learn.
 Everything where they expected it.
 No unnecessary steps.